rbaumgar/openshift-logging/README.md

 All components ready
 ```

-If you select another size than 1x.demo multiple pods for the lokistack will be created.
+If you select another size than 1x.demo multiple pods for the Lokistack will be created.

 *LokiStack Components*
 - Gateway: The gateway receives requests and redirects them to the appropriate container based on the request’s URL.